jadeblaquiere/ecclib/README.md

 The implementation leverages complete addition formulae for all curve types, The Edwards and Twisted Edwards addition laws are complete by default.
-The short Weierstrass implementation uses the Renes, Costello and Batina formula which is complete.
+The short Weierstrass implementation uses the Renes, Costello and Batina complete addition formula (i.e. add and double are the exact same algorithm).
 In order to provide the full set of operations Montgomery curves are transformed to short Weierstrass and use the same formula.
 In all cases the multiplication is via the Brier-Joye ladder.

 ## capabilities